Ch3ngY1/TrainOnCifar10/README.md

 check_accuracy.py is responsible for calculate accuracy and valiation loss. train_model.py is responsible for training and validation.

-The following sections expain the codes in details.

 ### Hyper-parameters
 **lr**: float.
 The fixed learning rate for optimizer.